nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Marking attendance of student: `attendance mark`

-Marks attendance of given student in class list
+Marks attendance of given student in class list.
+In this case, we use 0 for absent and 1 for present because it is faster for CLI users to type numerical values instead of ```"absent"``` or ```"present"```.

 Format: `attendance mark INDEX l/LESSON m/ATTENDANCEVALUE`